LandRover/LAMP-Server-Tarball/README.md

     - custom route for each php-fpm user
   - Reinstall VM and test all scripts.
   - add  curl --remote-name --time-cond cacert.pem https://curl.haxx.se/ca/cacert.pem to /opt/local/etc/openssl/certs during postinstall for openssl

-## @issues
-  - freetype v2.8.0 compiles but something is wrong with it
-  - libgd - add support for WEBP + TIFF
-  - libgd not compiling well due to freetype 2.8.0
-  - php.ini - harden disable_functions